mocaphk/.github/profile/README.md

 # Multipurpose Online Coding Assessment Platform (MOCAP): Improving Coding and Marking Experience

-At the beginning of each course, students are required to spend a considerable amount of time setting up the coding environment on their local machines.
-Additionally, students need to upload their files to hand-in assignment, and professors need to download the files and run on their machines.
-Sometimes, students’ program may success in students’ environment but fails in teacher’s environment.
-This might cause more dispute and time waste.

-Our project aims to solve these problems by creating a web-based platform.
-By doing so, we hope that it could be an all-in-one platform that can be used to facilitate better and easier learning process for students.
+> [!NOTE]
+> This project will be open-sourced in May, 2024.

+## Background
+At the start of each course, computer science students need to set up a coding environment on their local machines.
+It poses challenges for students due to discrepancies in libraries, dependencies, operating systems, and hardware.
+These differences can lead to problems when running assignments in markers' environments, resulting in disputes between students and professors.
+To address this issue, we propose the Multipurpose Online Coding Assessment Platform (MOCAP), a centralized web platform aimed at simplifying the setup of coding environments and ensuring replicability and consistency with markers' environments.

+## Deliverables
+MOCAP offers a pre-configured coding environment accessible through the web platform, eliminating the need for individual local machine configurations.
+MOCAP includes an Integrated Development Environment (IDE) with features such as code completion and syntax highlighting, enhancing the coding experience and productivity.
+MOCAP also offers customized test cases for students to validate their code against the professor’s code to ensure code accuracy.
+In addition, MOCAP offers a question bank feature where past exercises can be stored.
+This resource provides students with a convenient way to access and practice previous assignments, helping them prepare for midterms and finals.